adharshr15/AFTAC-DL/README.md

 # AFTAC-DL
-This is our repo for our 482 Capstone Project
+This is our repo for our 482 Capstone Project.